smohdarif/jas_helm_install/install_jfrog_from_platform_chart/readme.md

 ## Deploying Artifactory via Helm using jfrog/jfrog-platform chart
 Note:
 - All products include Distribution will be in the same namespace.
+-  It is not recommended to use different databases for different charts.
+The JFrog platform chart is designed to work with a single database only.
+To install an external PostgreSQL database, you can use the Bitnami PostgreSQL chart.
+Then, deploy Artifactory and Distribution using their respective charts instead of the JFrog platform chart.

+To clarify, the JFrog Platform chart supports one of two options:
+1. All JFrog products work with the bundled PostgreSQL (`postgresql.enabled: true`), or
+2. All products work with external databases (each product can be connected to a different external database).

+The combination of using an external database for Artifactory and the embedded PostgreSQL for Distribution is not supported and will not be supported in the future.
 - The `artifactory.artifactory.replicator` has been removed from the Helm chart since March or April 2024.

 So replicator is not used for Distribution.

 - you can leave `jfrogURL` without configuration.
 The platform chart should be able to connect between the products.
 It is used for internal communication, and it is not the related to the custom base url.
 - Fill in your own `imagePullSecrets` and `imageRegistry` in values/values-main.yaml
 -  Pass your own ca.crt for artifactory if needed for ssl configuration.